dschuck/competitive-programming/README.md

 - I almost guarrantee that some solutions may not be best in algorithmic complexity terms.
 - there could be solutions that I wrote in a rush to finish a competition deadline, those may be confusing.

-In this place I will only include solutions written by me, I try to only include working solutions.

 All code is under the _Do What The Fuck You Want To Public License_, see [LICENSE](LICENSE) for details.